-- a.
-Who is providing the IAS?
-The Regulation applies directly to the relationship between the ISP and the end-user concerning the IAS that is offered. - b.
-What kind of offer is it?
-Is it an open programme?
-(See paragraphs 42b-42e) - c.
-Does the offer include a traffic management component?
-Traffic management issues have to be analysed under Art.
-3(3). - 2.
-Main assessment of zero-rating and similar offers based on the criteria in the quidelines: - a.
-Impact/effects on consumer and business end-users: - i.
-Relation of zero-rated data volume compared to included data-cap and data used.
+- Does the offer include a traffic management component?
+Traffic management issues must be analysed under Article 3(3). - 2.
+Main assessment of zero-rating and similar offers based on the criteria in the guidelines (for this purpose the guidance set out in paragraphs 40-48 should be considered as well as Recital 7 of the Regulation): - Impact/effects on consumer and business end-users (para 46, 3rd bullet): - Relation of zero-rated data volume compared to included data-cap and data used.
 Is there a change in included data volume or price compared to the situation prior to the zero-rating offer being introduced?
 How does this compare to the development of price level over time, since subscribers usually receive larger data quotas over time for the same price due to cost reduction/technology development.
-How do prices per GB compare between offers with and without a zero-rating component? - ii.
-The scale of the practice: for example, the number of end-users who subscribe to the zero-rated service compared to the total number of subscribers of the ISP; and/or the number of end-users that subscribe to zero-rated offers in the national market. - iii.
-Is transparency for consumers and business end-users ensured, e.g. is it clear which content of a service is zero-rated and which is not? - b.
-Impact / effects on CAP end-users:
+How do prices per GB compare between offers with and without a zero-rating component. (paragraph 48, 3rd / 7th bullet). - The incentive to use a specific application and thus the effect on end-users' rights may also depend on the number of (e.g. music streaming) applications that are zero-rated (paragraph 46, 3rd bullet). - Is transparency for consumers and business end-users ensured, e.g. is it clear which content of a service is zero-rated and which is not (paragraph 138)?